Preventing Heatstroke in Hot Weather

 • Keep an eye on the drinking habits.
 If you are noticing an uptick in thirst, it could signal overheating.
 Conversely, if they’re not drinking much at all — worry.
 Hydration is non-negotiable in the heat.

 Environmental tweaks also make a big difference.
 Cats prefer cool, shaded areas to lounge away from the beating sun.
 Make sure your home has plenty of such options.
-If the house is baking, a damp towel for them to lie on can provide some relief, or consider a cooling mat designed for pets.
+If the house is baking, a damp towel for them to lie on can provide some relief, or ponder a cooling mat designed for pets.

-Let’s not forget that the feline form is built to conserve water thanks to their desert-dwelling ancestors, but this doesn’t mean they’re immune to dehydration.
+Let’s not forget that the feline form is built to conserve water thanks to their desert-dwelling ancestors, but this doesn’t mean they are immune to dehydration.
 Pay attention to the hydration strategies mentioned above, and you’ll help ensure your fuzzy companion sashays through the heatwave with as little discomfort as possible.
 Remember, their well-being might just depend on it!

 Practical Tips for Staying Cool and Safe in High Temperatures